super-hughman/super-hughman.github.io/_posts/2022-02-28-Little-Cousin-of-the-Trees.markdown

 There, among the branches, two shining gold coins.
 I stepped a foot closer, and the tiny lights winked away into the darkness beyond the campsite.

-“I saw something too,” I reported back to Gene, only to find that our guides were one step ahead of us, already leading the way into the valley for a nocturnal tour.
+“I saw something too,” I reported back to Gene, only to find that our guides were one step ahead of us, leading the way into the valley for a nocturnal tour.

 I scrambled down the path in pursuit.
 At night, the forest seemed vast.
 Ankafobe, the slice of forest that we were walking through, is no more than a valley and a half in size.
 But with the lichen laden trees clutching close to the path in the night, Ankafobe felt infinite.
 Our guide, Endry, explained what we were looking for.
 Mouse lemurs.